Wilderness Need Association

 So now we go to the wilderness—something we can do and have done many years.
 From 2012-2014 we visited every Virginia wilderness and drafted The Virginia Wilderness, the first of a planned series of wilderness books by state.
 Publisher disinterest led us to create this website to share wilderness explorations and observations.
 Backpack trips in 40+wilderness also led us to create a new association to advocate for the wilderness visitor.

-We have returned West based in Hailey, Idaho and Phoenix, Arizona in winter.
-We are currently revisiting wilderness we hiked in our youth in Arizona, California, New Mexico, Nevada, Oregon and Utah to observe how they have changed.
+We have returned West based in Hailey, Idaho and Tucson, Arizona in winter.
+We are currently revisiting wilderness we hiked in our youth in Arizona, California, New Mexico, Nevada, Oregon, Washington, and Utah to observe how they have changed.